 DUTIES EXAMPLES Have regular meetings with the chief executive in order to review current and likely future issues with legal, constitutional or ethical implications.
-1:1 meetings with the CEO take place as required.
-Monthly 1:1 meetings with Director of Business Services.
+Started meetings with internal audit Recently started regular meetings with the head of finance 1:1 meetings with the CEO take place as required.
+Monthly 1:1 meetings with director of business services.
 Advice to CLT on matters considered significant Maintained good liaison and working relations with the external auditor.
 The external auditor would be consulted if reportable incidents arose and a report on outstanding claims is made each year.
-Asked officer to contact re potential AML Prepare an annual report to the external auditor.
+Prepare an annual report to the external auditor.
+Asked for further clarification on communication from the external auditor for next year.
 Meet with internal audit.
 Ensured that the council is kept up to date on new legislation and changes in the law which are relevant to the carrying out of the council's functions.
-This will generally be to the corporate leadership team or business managers.
-Important that officers raise this with Monitoring Officer.
-Nplaw provide updates Monthly meetings with the Director of Business Services.
+This will generally be to the corporate leadership team or business managers and members.
+Important that officers raise any concerns with monitoring officer.
+Nplaw provide updates Monthly meetings with the director of business services.
 The monitoring officer has been consulted at an early stage on new policy proposals and on matters, which have potentially significant legal implications.
 The monitoring officer is consulted as required on new policy proposals.
+The monitoring officer provided dispensations and advice on conflicts throughout the year.
 Some draft reports to the cabinet are as a matter of routine cleared by the monitoring officer or senior officers.
 All reports are routinely forwarded to the monitoring officer and democratic services officers by service areas and are reviewed for their legal and ethical implications.
-Monitoring officer has started attending pre cabinet meetings when papers are prepared and discussed.
+Monitoring officer attend monthly pre cabinet meetings when papers are prepared and discussed.

 The monitoring officer has been informed of all emerging issues of concern of a legal, ethical or constitutional nature.
-Executive heads of service and heads of services are aware that they must consult the monitoring officer on all legal, ethical or constitutional matters and they regularly do so.
-The Monitoring Officer has raised this with Director of Business Services and has Similarly, members have ensured that the monitoring officer is routinely informed and consulted in respect of new policy proposals. attended BMG to reiterate this message.
-Members can rely on the fact that all reports are routinely reviewed by the monitoring officer.
+Members should all be aware that they must consult the monitoring officer on all legal, ethical or constitutional matters and they regularly do so.
+The Monitoring Officer raises this with Director of Business Services if aware it's been missed and has attended business management group to reiterate this message.
+Members can rely on the fact that the cabinet and council papers are routinely reviewed by the monitoring officer.
 The monitoring officer has sought to resolve any potential illegality by identifying alternative and legitimate means of achieving the objective of the proposal.
 The monitoring officer with input from nplaw advise on the legality and/or appropriateness of administrative procedures and the legitimate means of achieving the objectives.
-The monitoring officer has attended meetings where necessary.
-In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the The monitoring officer will attend the corporate leadership team meetings throughout the year.

-DUTIES EXAMPLES monitoring officer receives a full set of papers for the corporate leadership team and is entitled to attend meetings to advise.
-Where the monitoring officer receives a complaint of a potential reportable incident he must in appropriate cases seek to resolve the matter amicably, by securing that any illegality or failure of process is rectified.
-However, it is recognised that the monitoring officer may decide that the matter is of such importance that a statutory report is the only appropriate response.
+This can range from potential whistleblowing, or complaints from the public or freedom of information requests.
+In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the monitoring officer receives a full set of papers for the corporate leadership team and is entitled to attend meetings to advise.
+The monitoring officer will attend some corporate leadership team meetings throughout the year.
+Where the monitoring officer receives a complaint of a potential reportable incident they must in appropriate cases seek to resolve the matter amicably, by securing that any illegality or failure of process is rectified.
+However, it is recognized that the monitoring officer may decide that the matter is of such importance that a statutory report is the only appropriate response.
+The monitoring officer does this by meeting with the appropriate parties